eBayEnterprise/RetailOrderManagement-SDK/README.md

 by eBay Enterprise

-This document is a combination of developer guidelines and specification.
-(When the work is more mature, this can live in DEVELOPING.md.)

 ## The Problem

 Our implementation of Retail Order Management as a Magento extension is too tightly coupled to Magento 1.
 Among other things, that means